Luzimia/fixedjira/readme.md

 ```

 **The legend say that if you can't write some characters in Mojira, you can fix this temporarily by ~~giving me your money~~ copy pasting this code into your web browser's console.**
+(if this was useful for you it would be cool to let me know by adding a star for example)

 **[SERIOUS PART]**